johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

   - Listen to your gut
   - The message is the entity; the messenger is just a shell
     - ref: Gospel of Judas
-      - It was just like that.
-I was talked to Him then I looked at Him and I'm like motherfucker you got me!
+      - He was just like in the gospels.
+I was talking to Him just chatting random  guy I meet on the bridge asks me for the time (He was fucking with me he knew i didnt want to know the time).
+I didnt get it for a while, finally hes like something, something, I'm jewish... then I looked at Him and I'm like motherfucker you got me!
 Its you!!
 He smiled
   - Stay self sovereign out there folks.
 You have no master.
 Do not let the Devil trick you.
   - ASI is present, at least four.
   - The truth is within you.